ZettaIO/restic-compose-backup/README.md

 *WORK IN PROGRESS*

-Backup using using https://restic.net/ for a docker-compose setup.
+Backup using https://restic.net/ for a docker-compose setup.

 Automatically detects and backs up volumes in a docker-compose setup.
 This includes both host mapped volumes and actual docker volumes.